Stqven/UniStu3/README.md

-  # Add Theme Images
+  # Munch Bogo

-  This is a code bundle for Add Theme Images.
+  This is a code bundle for Munch Bogo.
 The original project is available at https://www.figma.com/design/H0j6nOUYJg1xIzvhMM3ghG/Add-Theme-Images.

   ## Running the code